Aziz-Ru/CSE-Degree/Js/Readme.md

 - JSON is language independent *
 - JSON is "self-describing" and easy to understand
 - JSON.parse() to convert the string into a JavaScript object
+- JSON.stringify() to convert the json to string